What to Know About Lamont's Inauguration, State of the State Address and Inaugural Ball

 - The Senate session begins at 10 a.m. and it is open to legislators, invited guests and media.

-- Noon: Inauguration ceremony for Lamont at the William A. O’Neill State Armory, at 360 Broad St. in Hartford.
-It is open to the public..
+- Noon: The inauguration ceremony for Lamont will be at the William A. O’Neill State Armory, at 360 Broad St. in Hartford.
+It is open to the public.

 - 1 p.m.: Lamont will deliver the 2023 State of the State address in the House Chamber.
 Note, this will happen around 1 p.m.